 What Is Meth?

-It’s good for not only users to know what meth is but, also for their family members to understand it.
 Meth is a very powerful and addictive stimulant.
 It attacks the central nervous system and gives people a rush of euphoria.
-Most people get the drug illegally on the street or attempt to make it themselves.
+Most of those who use meth get the drug illegally on the street or attempt to make it themselves.

 The Dangers of Meth

-Meth is an extremely dangerous drug that causes a lot of side effects.
+Meth is an extremely dangerous drug that causes a number of negative side effects.
 One example is meth mouth, which occurs as people grind and clench their teeth while taking meth.
-Over time, it wears down the teeth, making them chip, break or fall out.
+Over time, it wears down the teeth, making them chip, break, or fall out.